-- Update Your Military ID Card – Obtain an updated card for your spouse and children to gain access to military benefits and facilities such as the commissary, exchange, and medical and dental services.
+- Update Your Military ID Card – Obtain a card for your spouse and children to gain access to military benefits and facilities such as commissary, exchange, medical and dental services.
 You will need DD Form 1172 and your marriage certificate.
-Visit the RAPIDS Site Locator to find a registration office near you.
+Visit the RAPIDS Site Locator to find the office and required documents near your current location.

 - Update Your TRICARE – Ensure your family members are properly registered in TRICARE, the military health care program for Service members and their families registered in DEERS.

 - MetLife Dental Program – MetLife is available to active duty family members and National Guard and Reserve members and their families registered in DEERS.
-Click here for information on transitional and retiree coverage options.
+Information and enrollment can be completed through their website.
+Visit http://www.tricare.mil/CoveredServices/Dental/TDP.aspx for information on transitional and retiree coverage options.

 Things You Need To Know

-- Information and Referral Specialists provide information on programs and services for service members and families.
+- Information and Referral Specialists provide assistance in providing information on programs and services for service members and families.
 They maintain a database of base and community resources and will make appropriate referrals to internal or external military and community agencies and relocation information.

-- Joint Services Transcript (JST) is a military service transcript showing American Council on Education (ACE) credit recommendations for military training and college courses.
+- Your Joint Services Transcript (JST) – The JST is a military service transcript showing American Council on Education (ACE) credit recommendations for military training and college courses.
 Contact your ESO for assistance.

 - Single?
-Participate in the Single Marine Program (SMP), which exists to improve the quality of life for single Marines.
+Participate in the Single Marine Program (SMP) – The SMP exists to improve the quality of life for single Marines.
 The program plans recreation, social events, and community participation activities.

 - School-Aged Children?
-Contact the School Liaison Program, which supports Marine families by advocating on behalf of the family to optimize the educational experience and transition of elementary, middle and high school students in local school districts.
+Contact the School Liaison Program - The School Liaison supports Marine families by advocating on behalf of the family to optimize the educational experience and transition of elementary, middle and high school students in local school districts.

-- Military OneSource is a confidential Department of Defense-funded program providing comprehensive information on every aspect of military life at no cost to active duty, National Guard, and reserve members, and their families.
+- Military One Source - Military OneSource is a confidential Department of Defense-funded program providing comprehensive information on every aspect of military life at no cost to active duty, National Guard, and reserve members, and their families.
 As a virtual extension to installation services, information provided includes, but is not limited to, deployment, reunion, relationships, grief, transition, parenting, and childhood services.
 Comprehensive education and career exploration services are also available at no cost to all eligible military spouses through the SECO career center.
-You can also contact them at (800) 342-9647.
+(800) 342-9647

 - SemperFit – Locate the fitness facilities aboard your installation and speak with the SemperFit team to see what’s unique to your new location.